iapacte/.github/profile/README.md

 ## 🚀 What We're Building

-Our flagship project is **Aipacto**, an AI-driven OS for municipalities.
+Our flagship project is **Iapacte**, an AI-driven OS for municipalities.
 The first application is a powerful **AI Tender Writer** designed to revolutionize public procurement in Spain.

 ### Key Features:
 - **🧠 Intelligent Document Generation:** Create compliant tender documents in minutes.